newrelic/infra-integrations-sdk/docs/tutorial_multiple_entities.md

 With SDK v2 you won't be able to do that since they will share the same entity ID and you won't be able to distinguish them when running a query in [insights service](https://insights.newrelic.com/).

+In order to be able to setup this scenario we provide a `docker-compose.yml` in [here](tutorial-code/multiple-entities/docker-compose.yml).

 ## Overview

 This tutorial will guide you through the process of developing a custom integration for New Relic Infrastructure in the Go language.
 To simplify the process, New Relic provides the following tools: